trezor/trezor-suite/packages/integration-tests/projects/suite-web/README.md

 ### @beta|@stable
 Each test should be assigned either `@beta` or `@stable` label at the top of test file.
 If you create a new file or do major changes to already existing one, it should be assigned `@beta`.
 Beta tests do not cause CI to fail and are ran only to get statistics and discover possible flakiness.
+Also if you find that some tests started to display flaky behavior, they shall be degraded into `@beta` again - this way we will keep tests stable and not lose already written tests that might just need some fine tuning at the same time.

 Results should be observed in Track Suite app.
 Once tests appear to be stable you should give them `@stable` label.

 ### @retry=<number>
 If there is a test that you for any reason need to retry if it fails you may provide `@retry=2` option.
 In this